quantopian/coal-mine/README.md

 2. `cmcli configure [--host server-host-name] [--port server-port] [--auth-key key | --no-auth-key]`

+The `--host` argument can take a URL base (i.e., `http://server-host-name` or `https://server-host-name`) as well.
+This is useful if, for example, you've put your Coal Mine server behind an SSL proxy so the CLI needs to use SSL to connect to it.

 The CLI stores its configuration in `~/.coal-mine.ini`.
 Note that the authentication key is stored in plaintext.
 Any configuration parameters the CLI needs that aren't stored in the INI file must be